 - How can state-of-the-art SAT solvers decide satisfiability of such huge formulas? - Why do they work so well?
-And why do they sometimes miserably fail? - Best current SAT solvers - Based on so-called conflict-driven clause learning (CDCL) - Sometimes algebraic reasoning (e.g., Gaussian elimination) - Sometimes geometric reasoning (e.g., cardinality constraints) - And even perhaps some so-called extended resolution - How can we analyze the power of these methods?
-Question addressed by research area of proof complexity
+And why do they sometimes miserably fail? - State-of-the-art SAT solving techniques: - Conflict-driven clause learning (CDCL) - Algebraic reasoning (Gröbner bases / Gaussian elimination) - Geometric reasoning (cardinality / pseudo-Boolean constraints) - Sometimes even some extended resolution - How can we analyze the power of these methods?
+Pretty much only approach for rigorous analysis: use proof complexity to study underlying methods of reasoning